a-matos/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-## This mini project is divided into the following subsections:
+## This project is divided into the following subsections:

 * Create the Category and Subcategory DataFrames
 * Create the Campaign DataFrame